The de Rham-Fargues-Fontaine cohomology: The de Rham-Fargues-Fontaine cohomology

 Here is a variant without topology, i.e. on \emph{discrete} rings.
 Let $A$ be a perfect $\F_p$-algebra and $S=\mathrm{Spa}(R,R^+) \in \Aff\Perf_{/A}$ that is, an affinoid perfectoid space with a map $f: S \to \mathrm{Spa}(A)$ ($A$ is endowed with the discrete topology).
 The composition

 defines a functor

-which is compatible with pullbacks along maps $g: S^\prime \to S$ in $\Aff\Perf_{/A}$. { By \Cref{thm:main}, the restriction of the functor above to fully dualizable objects takes values in the{ full infinity-subcatecategory $\mcP^{\rm sp}(\mcX(S))\subset\mcP(\mcX(S))$ made of of \emph{split} perfect complexes on $\mcX(S)$ (which is equivalent to the DG-category of graded vector bundles on $\mcX(S)$). }In particular, we obtain for each $S\in\Aff\Perf_{/A}$ a functor:
+which is compatible with pullbacks along maps $g: S^\prime \to S$ in $\Aff\Perf_{/A}$. { By \Cref{thm:main}, the restriction of the functor above to fully dualizable objects takes values in the {infinity-subcategory $\mcP(\mcX(S))$ made of perfect complexes on $\mcX(S)$.
+In particular, we obtain for each $S\in\Aff\Perf_{/A}$ a functor: